miladrahimi/twitter-bot/README.md

 ### Getting Started

-The snippet below demonstrates how to create an instance of Twitter Bot.
+The snippet below demonstrates how to create an instance of the Twitter Bot.
-It requires your consumer key (API Key) and consumer secret (API Key Secret).
+It requires your consumer key (API Key) and your consumer secret (API Key Secret).
-You can get them from your Twitter Developer Portal.
+You can get them from your [Twitter Developer Portal](https://developer.twitter.com).

 ```php
 use MiladRahimi\TwitterBot\V1\TwitterBot;